amzn/style-dictionary/docs/formats.md

 # Formats

-Formats are define the output of your created files for your style dictionary.
-For example, you want to be able to use your style dictionary in CSS.
-You can use the `css/variables` format which will create a CSS file with variables from your style dictionary.
-You can define custom formats with the [`registerFormat`](api.md#registerformat).
+Formats define the output of your created files.
+For example, to use your styles in CSS you use the `css/variables` format.
+This will create a CSS file containing the variables from your style dictionary.

+### Using formats

 You use formats in your config file under platforms > [platform] > files > [file]